alwinshaju08/Physicaldesign_openlane/README.md

 ```
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```
 once I run this command, it will create ``vsdstdcelldesign`` folder in openlane directory.
-I have got an error saying `` could not  resolve host: github.com`` somehow I figured it was due incorrect proxy, so I used this command  `` git config --global --unset https:proxy``.
-It worked and could clone the files from github to my openlane.

 Inorder to open the mag file and run magic go to the directory